webvr-india/AFrameVR-Forum/ISSUE_TEMPLATE.md

 [What is your query?
 Please add a single line here]

 ## More Information:
 [Please add complete description of your error/query here]

+## Browsers you checked in:
+[Please add the list of browsers in which you tested your code]

 ## Code:
 [Please post the complete code so that we can look into it.
 Github recognises code only when preceded by atleast three spaces on every line]